 4. Indicate whether you have a provisional certification or are working as a full-time teacher at this time.

 For those persons who hold a baccalaureate degree or who are near completion of such a degree but who are not certified in a field or in dance, the following are procedures and requirements for admittance and completion of Teacher Certification in Dance/Professional Track through the University of Georgia Department of Dance.
-The requirements are in accordance with the Georgia Professional Standards Commission and the state approved program so study for certification in Dance.
+The requirements are in accordance with the Georgia Professional Standards Commission and the state approved program of study for certification in Dance.
 If you are certified in another area, contact the standards commission 1-800-869-7775 about an add-on certification in dance.

 Student Teaching Semester: A student teaching enrolled in DANC 5460 (12 credits) or DANC 4000 is expected to engage in 10-13 weeks, full-time within a P-12 classroom, under a mentor teacher in a public or private school in the region.
 The teacher candidate is mentored on a daily basis by his/her mentor teacher, and observed at least twice by the college supervisor from the UGA Dance department.